First NZ Taco Bell store could open as early as July next year, Restaurant Brands CEO says

 "International presentation is a bit more like the Fort St design, it incorporates a much more relaxed dining feel.
 There's already two of those newer-type designs in Brisbane and we'll follow along the lines of what's happening in that market.
 Colour palettes and feel will be similar, with a bit of a Kiwi feel to it."

-The stores will promote dining-in as opposed to takeaway through drive-thru, he said. "[We've taken] the learnings from the international market where it is rolled out very successfully into urban areas, with greater population density and people moving towards city, apartment-living.
+The stores will promote dining-in as opposed to takeaway through drive-thru, located in urban and high-density areas, he said.

 "The market has shifted a lot from being primarily drive-thru markets to now being quite ready for and in-line with mall-type restaurants," he said.

 "We're certainly interested in shopping centres, maybe food courts.
-A lot the malls are starting to develop two types of dining areas - the casual outdoor-seating-type and the traditional mall fast-food precincts inside."
+A lot the malls are starting to develop two types of dining areas - the casual outdoor-seating-type and the traditional mall precincts inside."

 Restaurant Brands already operates 36 Taco Bell stores spread throughout Hawaii and Guam.
 Together those stores generated $19.4 million to the group in the last financial year.